Updated: Jan 13

 Provide real time support for user challenges

 These may sound like small improvements, but because of them our current, 8000+ and growing, users will be able to trade and create CICs to support their local communities across Kenya.
 CICs allow users to easily create shares of pooled funds in national currency as a medium of exchange for local goods and services.
 We’re so appreciative to stand on the shoulders of giants like Eyal Hertzog (and the Bancor team's open source smart contract), as well as Friedrich Hayek and Bernard Lietear with their vision for multi-currency ecosystems.
-We couldn’t do this without the Sempo team whom have from around the globe to be with us here in Kenya while migrating all the Sarafu Network users over to the xDAI blockchain and onto an amazing open source platform.

 What’s left to do?